 There are more ways to store your gift wrap than you might think.
 Here are a few of my favorite ideas:

 - Store everything in a box under your bed

 - Gift wrapping cart that you can roll around your house to wherever you need

-- You can install a system that hangs over a closet door
+- Install a system that hangs over a closet door

-- Dedicate a section of your office or craft room to gift wrap
+- Dedicate a section of your office or craft room to it

 - Store wrapping paper vertically in a bin inside of a spare closet